 Get Familiar with the Garter Snake

 Garters are opportunistic snakes that have adapted to thrive in a variety of habitats and eat an assortment of prey types.
-You can find them living in woods, open fields, plains and brush-filled areas where there is plenty of cover.
+You can find them living in woods, open fields, plains, and brush-filled areas with plenty of cover.
 They usually prefer to live near water.
-You might see garters at the edges of rivers, streams, ponds and lakes.
-They often bask in the sun on woodpiles, hedges and rocks.
-Garter snakes eat amphibians like frogs, toads and salamanders.
-They will also eat other small prey like earthworms, mice, small fish, slugs, insects and even small snakes.
+You might see garters at the edges of rivers, streams, ponds, and lakes.
+They often bask in the sun on woodpiles, hedges, and rocks.
+Garter snakes eat amphibians like frogs, toads, and salamanders.
+They will also eat other small prey like earthworms, mice, small fish, slugs, insects, and even small snakes.
 These snakes grow to be 18 to 48 inches on average, with some species reaching a maximum of 54 inches at times.

 Garter Snakes In Oklahoma

 There are 7 potentially dangerous snake species in Oklahoma.
 Garter snakes are among more than 40 types of nonvenomous snakes in this region, including rat snakes, blind snakes, hognose snakes, and water snakes.
 Garter snakes are highly adaptable and can often thrive in suburban and urban areas.
 This is in part due to their ovoviviparity, or method of giving live birth.
 They don’t need a safe space to lay eggs, which gives them more flexibility in terms of habitat.